Skip to Sidebar Skip to Content

 How to define and use Terraform Variables?

-Below are the three ways of defining variables in Terraform:
+Below are three ways of defining and injecting variables in Terraform:

 Command-line Flags: Pass variable values directly through command-line flags.
 For example: